SlicVik/eeg-nhis-app/README.md

 - Description: U.S. household survey including sleep measures and demographics.

 **Reproducibility**
-- Download CSV following the links.
+- Download CSV from the links.
 Processing steps are noted in each module; code paths and assumptions are documented in app text.
 The app is descriptive, not diagnostic.

 ---
 ## 🌐 Live App